anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Remember that failure is an event, not a person.
+Quote: If you lose today, win tomorrow.
+In this never-ending spirit of challenge is the heart of a victor.

-By: Zig Ziglar
+By: Daisaku Ikeda